aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/CalculateBaseDamage.md

 Here's an explanation of the columns:

-- propert: The property value the row applies to
+- property: The property value the row applies to
 - [conditions](../Actors%20states/Conditions.md#conditions) inflicted: The condition to inflict if all the requirements are fufilled
 - Requirements: The requirements that must be fufilled for the condition to be inflicted.
 All statuses requires block to be false and the target to not have the `Sturdy` [condition](../Actors%20states/Conditions.md).
 Those checks are implied in this column and won't be mentioned.
 There are 2 requirements specifically that recurs a lot and will be called with a simplified name:
     - Resistance check: A resistance check must pass for the condition to be inflicted.
 A resistance is an integer field on the target that can be at most 99 for the condition to possibly inflict.
 If it's 100 or above, the target is immune and the infliction won't occur.
 This immunity condition also affects if the `StatusMirror` [medal](../../Enums%20and%20IDs/Medal.md) works.
 This is how the test occurs: